-A personal assemblage – an autobiography in bottles, boxes and story fragments.
+Pieces of Eight is a personal assemblage - an autobiography told through bottles, boxes and collected objects.

-This large, complex piece is housed within an artist’s watercolour box.
-Its title, Pieces of Eight, refers to my family – myself and my six children made eight in total.
+Housed within an artist's watercolour box, the work explores family, memory and belonging.
+The title refers to my family unit: myself and my six children, making eight in total.

 Above detail of the top right corner: showing the four wooden boxes of: 'dad' - 'the boy' - 'girly' and 'mum'.
 Toy shelf - I was not much more than a child myself when I started my family, my toys became their toys.